A complete guide to selecting an Electronic Lab Notebook (ELN) for your lab

 As most payable software solutions have user-based pricing, it is good to know how many of your lab members would use the ELN.
 If your lab is planning to grow in the upcoming years, it is also good to check how the ELN could support that.
 In addition, if you are working for a large institution or company, site licenses might be available as well.
 It is always good to check which options would be available to you and whether the vendor can offer you a solution that fits your lab.
 Normally, you would want to send this question to the team behind the ELN to make sure there are no hidden costs.

 SciNote is suitable for individual use, as well as for smaller, medium or large teams.
-It offers different options to different labs – from the completely free account, to Premium Academia or Industry, site licenses etc.
+It offers different options to different labs – from the completely free account, to Premium plans, site licenses etc.

 10. Collaboration: How are you currently exchanging information with your team?